TheArtificial/theartificial.nl/source/blog/2017/07-14-dating-apps.html.md

 |[![Tinder](07-14-dating-apps/icon-tindr.png)](https://www.gotinder.com/) | [**Tinder**](https://www.gotinder.com/)| Meet new people |

-## 1. Aesthetics and perception
+## 1. Aesthetics and Perception

+**Colors and Fonts Play an Important Role in Presenting the Dating Service** Color defines the personality of a brand and it is an aspect of design that is constantly overlooked and ignored, as designers, we value this aspect more than anything, we believe it is one of the core values that define if a design is successful or not.

-**Colors and fonts play an important role in presenting the dating service** There are many misconceptions about color psychology.
+There are many misconceptions about color psychology.
 The idea that colors can evoke a super specific emotion, is as accurate as what horoscope predict about your love life.
 Sorry, we know you thought the planets were finally aligned in your favor.
-The fact is, colors should support the brand personality and it is the feeling that the brand creates what is more important.
-As for contrast, users prefer color patterns, with similar hues, but are in favor of color palettes with high accent colors.
-So it is only fair to say that all the apps we considered did a good job in matching their color selection with the brands personality, except for Appetence.
-Instead of setting the mood for something fun and exciting, they went for a very dry look and feel.
+Choosing the right colors is not an easy task, the fact is, colors should support the brand personality and it is the feeling that the brand creates what is more important, while some brands choose to play it safe which in our opinion is using white and blue, some other get more involved with what they are trying to provoke.
+Take Grindr as an example, if you open that app you immediately get the feeling of quick and dirty, and yes we are not fond of the design but it serves it purpose, all the actions are highlighted in yellow, how more easy can it get?

+As for contrast, we believe accent colors can help the user get to a specific action, like super likes or sending candy, which Tinder and Sudy do very well.
+Apps like Appetence could benefit from a more varied color palette because, in our opinion instead of setting the mood for something fun and exciting, they went for a very dry look and feel which doesn’t set the mood for discovery.
+Tinder and Sudy make use of a very bold color palette, to capture the users attention, and while we do not know for sure Sudy’s success we can say that Tinder is the king of dating apps so, we are not against keeping the whole business clean but we are sure we would rather tap on a pink button than in a grey one.

 ![Colors](07-14-dating-apps/Color.png)

 The typography and symbols influence the perception of the seriousness or frivolity you are bound to find.
 Most of the dating apps we checked out are using similar boring sans serif fonts.
 Some of them dared to add some CAPS.
 There is a big opportunity, not only for dating apps, to start being a bit more creative when it comes to their font selection.
 We understand that the font needs to be readable and optimized for screens but some headers could use some design.
 Maybe, the person you are about to meet deserves a fancy serif on his or her name.
 This would help to create a hierarchy, and focus the user’s attention to a specific section of the profile.
 Appetence did try, with rounded fonts and a slab for its logo, but something about that font combo throws us off.

-**Symbols and metaphor communicate about the service**
+**Symbols and Metaphors Communicate About the Service**

-Tinder: flame
-Generally associated with passion, assertiveness, and motivation.
-Freud saw fire as an aspect of the libido (sex drive) representing forbidden passions.

-Bumble: beehive
-Few creatures are as important in symbology as the bee and the life of its colonies.
-The bee was less the symbol of diligence than of a suitor with an eager fondness for the flower of womanhood.
-The bee represents the perfect community, and although it is weak in body, it is strong in spirit and wisdom.

-In the app, the queen bee decides whether she would like to talk to male bee or not.
-It is a good metaphor for the app’s content.
-However, in natural hives, the reality is that there for only one male drone bee , there are 100 female-working bees.
-We don’t think women want to be fighting against a million of horny bees to get a douche drone.

-Appetence: heart
-Universal for love, for compassion and understanding, life-giving, and complex.
-Often known as the seat of emotions, the heart is synonymous with affection.
-In this app, you have to talk to a person in order to discover his or her picture; but let’s think about it, can love starts without physical attraction?
-True that not-so-handsome people with a great personality might turn out very attractive after a while, but do you really want to put all these efforts to find out if the person is hot… naah

-Happn: connecting thunderbolt
-As Plato suggested in Timaeus, the word thunderbolt, was used to describe the consequences of a close approach between two planetary cosmic bodies.
-The bolt of lightning is a traditional symbol of sudden illumination and the destruction of ignorance.
-Although it can carry a negative connotation, lightning is also a form of a divine message, honoring those chosen ones.
-Its shape allows phallic relations, and Jung sees lightning as liberating the soul.
-Taking this into consideration, the idea of thunderbolt to represent a location-based dating app is pretty witty.
-The lightning strikes you while crossing path with someone else because it is meant to be.
-Since we work in the city center of Amsterdam, we’ve probably crossed paths with everyone in this city, yet the apps feed only shows a range of people that we might be interested in (thank you filters).

-Grindr: mask
+Symbols and metaphors also play an important role when defining the brand identity, while some symbols are explicit some others need a second or even a third look.
+The most obvious one in our opinion is Appetence, which uses the heart as its symbol and that is universal for love, and that's what distinguishes it from the other apps, it is only for serious relationships DUH!.
+Happn uses a less obvious symbol which is the thunderbolt and it makes perfect sense if you consider what Plato suggested in Timaeus, he described the thunderbolt as the consequence of a close approach between two planetary cosmic bodies, which in our opinion if a body is not cosmic whats the point in even bothering.

+Perhaps Bumble is the one that confuses us the most, while we know that the bee represents the perfect community, for each colony of bees there are only one or a few drones (male bees) that can make the queen bee preggers so for an app that gives power to the queen bee, it should consider also the availability of drones, no one wants to fight with a million of horny bees.

-A mask is generally known to be a symbol of the concealment of the ego.
-Masks cover the face, hiding emotion and personality.
-A mask allows its wearer to emphasize one facet of themselves, or submerge themselves and perform acts that are totally out of their character.
-Grindr lets you flirt, and to make as many moves as you want weather you want a hookup, networking, or a serious relationship.
+Another good example of a symbol supporting the brand's values is Grindr, who uses a mask which allows its wearer to emphasize a facet of themselves, or submerge themselves and perform acts that are totally out of their character.
+Grindr lets you flirt, and to make as many moves as you want whether you want a hookup, networking, or a serious relationship.
+It even lets you choose between different emojis i.e. colors of aubergines (Dutch for eggplant) so you don't have to worry about words.

 ![Profile effort level](07-14-dating-apps/Grids-cards-list.png)

-**Layouts affect the perception of one potential candidate**
+**Layouts Affect the Perception of One Potential Candidate**

 The most current practices to present potential matches are full-screen cards, and comparative grids.
 Tinder, Bumble, Appetence, and OkCupid present people on a single card.
 This format values one individual at the time.
 Tinder and Bumble use a very similar layout and hierarchy of information.
 The card consists of one main large picture, name, age, and for Bumble, educational background.
-Okcupid presents in one card, 4 pictures of your potential crush, and provides a little bit more details, like the compatibility percentage, the height, the astrological sign, and a short description.
+OkCupid presents in one card, 4 pictures of your potential crush, and provides a little bit more details, like the compatibility percentage, the height, the astrological sign, and a short description.

 Appetence, adds distance and hashtags with interests.
 But as mentioned before, the picture is partly hidden and will be revealed as the conversation goes.
 Tinder Elo score (desirability rank considers the time you spend looking at a picture before swiping.
 The more time you spend examining someone and considering the option, the higher your score will be.
-Okcupid’s and Inner Circle gives you flexibility in the presentation modes.
+OkCupid's and Inner Circle gives you flexibility in the presentation modes.
 You may modify the layout from the full card to the comparative grid, either with a tab bar (different modes), or a toggle button.

 Grids are very efficient if you want to scan through the meat market in a quick way.
 Grinder chat room shows 14 men pictures, giving lots of boys to choose from… but the ones you starred, are presented in a reduced number of 6 pictures.
 Gentlemen, please, some curation!
 Happn and Inner Circle grids show 4 people at the time.
 In the hero screen, another interesting detail is the green dot notifying online users so for those who want it NOW or want to assure a quick response.

 Sudy has a function to view one person at the time, but the main screen to find someone is a very detailed list.
-If you feel you’d like to shop around… you’ll find lots of details about one person, including it’s distance from you, and the yearly gross income… a bon entendeur!
+If you feel you’d like to shop around… you’ll find lots of details about one person, including its distance from you, and the yearly gross income… a bon entendeur!

 ![Profile effort level](07-14-dating-apps/profile-stalking.png)

-**Hierarchy is key to highlight what matters**
+**Hierarchy is Key to Highlight What Matters**

 As humans tend to judge quickly, making a great first impression is important.
 While most of the apps give more importance to the name of the person, apps like Sudy highlight other things like yearly income.
 As you dive in on the people’s profiles, some tend to give importance to distance and description, while others go straight to availability.
 Which brings us to the question, how much can you dive in and read about someone?
 Hey, stalkers!  … Bumble does not let you read further.
 If you want to know more, start a conversation.